msilvanat/Weather-App/README.md

 node index.js
 ```

-4.- Also, you have to create a token key from the maxbop page https://www.mapbox.com/, and another from he open weather page https://www.mapbox.com/ .
+4.- Also, you have to create a token key from the maxbop page https://www.mapbox.com/, and another from the open weather page https://www.mapbox.com/ .

 ##  Author
 - [@msilvanat](https://github.com/msilvanat)